MartinPacker/md2pptx/README.md

   `chmod +x md2pptx`

-I would also suggest you start with a presentation that references Martin Master.pptx in the metadata (before the first blank line).
+I would also suggest you start with a presentation that references Martin Template.pptx in the metadata (before the first blank line). \
 Here is a very simple deck that does exactly that.

 ```
-master: Martin Master.pptx
+template: Martin Template.pptx

 # This Is A Presentation Title Page